psychological testing for learning disorders in Tulsa

 All patients are considered self-pay.
 I am out-of-network with all insurance companies and do not bill insurance for out-of-network benefits.
 I offer three packages for psychological testing based upon your child's needs.
 A 5% discount is offered to those opting to pay with cash or by check.
 Please inform me at the time of scheduling if you prefer to take advantage of this discounted rate.

-$2,500 - This full psychoeducational assessment explores how cognitive, attention, and emotional/behavioral factors may be hindering academic, social, or functional success.
+$2,500 to $3,000 - This full psychoeducational assessment explores how cognitive, attention, and emotional/behavioral factors may be hindering academic, social, or functional success.
 This is the most commonly requested evaluation and is needed when a learning disorder is suspected.
-Assessment consists of intelligence testing, achievement testing in all academic areas, behavior/emotional/social assessment as needed, testing of neuropsychological processing areas appropriate (working memory, processing speed, visual-motor skills, visual-perceptual skills, phonological processing skills, attention/concentration skills, and language skills).
-Evaluation consists of a 1-hour parent meeting, 4 hours of direct testing, a 1-hour appointment to discuss the results, and a comprehensive report that explains the findings and provides intervention recommendations.
+Assessment consists of achievement testing in all academic areas, with in-depth assessment of the specific learning domain of concern.
+Evaluation also consists of intelligence testing, assessment of neuropsychological processing (working memory, processing speed, visual-motor skills, visual-perceptual skills, phonological processing skills, attention/concentration skills, language skills), and behavioral/emotional/social assessment as needed, This evaluation package consists of a 1-hour parent meeting, 4 to 6 hours of direct testing, a 1-hour appointment to discuss the results, and a comprehensive report that explains the findings and provides intervention recommendations.

 Why are evaluations so expensive?